IG Group: Lawsuits

-In 2010, IG Index, IG Group's spread betting firm, faced a £21 million (€25 million) lawsuit filed by three former clients of the defunct Scottish trading firm Echelon Wealth Management.
+In 2010, IG Index (IG Group's spread betting division) faced a £21 million (€25 million) lawsuit filed by three former clients of the defunct Scottish trading firm Echelon Wealth Management.
 The clients believed that their funds had been ring-fenced in segregated IG deposit accounts.
-However, following Echelon’s collapse, IG used these funds to cover other Echelon clients' losses.
-The claim was dismissed in 2020.
+However, following Echelon's collapse, IG used these funds to cover other Echelon clients' losses.
+The claim was dismissed in 2013.

 In January 2015, more than 370 clients incurred significant losses following a failure of IG's trading platform during a volatile market event.
 On 15 January, the Swiss National Bank (SNB) unexpectedly removed its minimum exchange rate for the Swiss franc, causing a 30% drop in EUR/CHF.
 IG delayed its response by 10 minutes, attempting to hedge its own exposure while competitors acted immediately to protect their clients.
 Additionally, technical issues on the platform required manual execution of stop-loss orders, further amplifying client losses.
 Some affected clients were left with substantial debts, with one teacher on a £18,000 salary losing £280,000.
 Despite these incidents, IG maintained that it had fulfilled its contractual obligations.
-In June 2015, the Financial Ombudsman Service ordered IG to compensate affected customers £1 million.
+In June 2015, the Financial Ombudsman Service ordered IG to compensate affected customers around £1 million in total.

-As of October 2024, IG Group faces two lawsuits in Australia, alleging misleading and unconscionable conduct.
-In May 2023, the law firm Piper Alderman filed a class-action lawsuit against IG Markets, accusing the company of promoting Contracts for Difference (CFDs) to inexperienced traders without proper safeguards.
+As of October 2024, IG Group faced two class-action lawsuits in Australia, alleging misleading and unconscionable conduct.
+In May 2023, the law firm Piper Alderman filed a class action against IG Markets, accusing the company of promoting contracts for difference (CFDs) to inexperienced traders without proper safeguards.
 A second class action was filed in August 2023 against IG Markets Limited and IG Australia Pty Ltd, alleging that from May 2017 to August 2023, IG misled retail investors by promoting high-risk financial products, such as CFDs and binary options, which were deemed unsuitable and harmful by the Australian Securities and Investments Commission (ASIC).
-The legal action is being funded by Woodsford.
+The legal action is being funded by Woodsford Litigation Funding.

+In November 2025, in Tomasso v IG Markets Ltd (Supreme Court of Western Australia), the court ruled that IG's "manifest error" contract clause was unfair and therefore void under Australian consumer law.
+The clause allowed the firm to void or adjust trades unilaterally.
+IG was required to pay a customer AU$5.5 million after it attempted to cancel trades under that clause.

 Sponsorship

-During its history, IG Group signed some notable sponsorship deals:
+During its history, IG Group signed several notable sponsorship deals: